-When is the OnePlus Nord SE release date?
+When is the OnePlus Nord 2 release date?

-What are the specs for the OnePlus Nord SE?
+What are the specs for the OnePlus Nord 2?

-Along with availability, Android Central reported on some potential hardware highlights that may grace next year’s Nord SE (codenamed ‘Ebba’); one found on the original Nord and one trait currently unique to the company’s most recent flagship release – the OnePlus 8T.
+For example, along with word on the launch period, Android Central reported on some potential hardware highlights coming to a new Nord (codenamed ‘Ebba’) – one found on the original Nord and one trait currently unique to the company’s most recent flagship release – the OnePlus 8T.

-The report states that the Nord SE will boast a superior AMOLED display, as opposed to LCD, as found on the new, more affordable members of the Nord line, the N10 5G and the N100.
+The report states that the next Nord will once again boast an AMOLED display, as opposed to LCD as found on the newer, more affordable members of the Nord line, the N10 5G and the N100.

 In addition, it’ll supposedly benefit from Warp Charge 65, which equates to rapid 65W fast charging, paired with a 4500mAh battery that’ll fully recharge in under 40 minutes.